michaeleisel/barber/README.md

 ## Example app

-You can see a full example in the ExampleApp directory.
+You can see a full example in the [ExampleApp directory](https://github.com/michaeleisel/barber/tree/master/ExampleApp)

 ## Any issues?

 Computing dependencies is tricky.
-If it didn't work for you, feel free to create a GitHub issue.
+If it didn't work for you, feel free to create a [GitHub issue](https://github.com/michaeleisel/barber/issues).
 You can expect a prompt response!